portasynthinca3/markov/README.md

 ## API

 ### `train/2`
-Trains the chain using provided text
+Trains the chain using provided text.

 **Example**:
 ```elixir